KonradHoeffner/tempoguide/index.md

 ### Show and Tell (Omni Tell)

 The mono blue basic land variant is very hard to deal with as they ignore most of your preboard interaction (Fatal Push, Wasteland, Nihil Spellbomb) and puts you into the rare position that you may have blanks in your board after sideboarding.
-Fortunately that version has a very low playrate as most include some nonbasics so you get value out of Wasteland.
+Fortunately that version has a very low play rate as most include some nonbasics so you get value out of Wasteland.

 #### Sideboarding